JackTYM/MarketSharkHeadless/README.md

 # MarketSharkHeadless

-MarketSharkHeadless is a headless C++ Minecraft client designed to connect to Hypixel and automatically buy items specified by the CoflNet websocket.
+MarketSharkHeadless is a headless C++ Minecraft client designed to connect to Hypixel Skyblock's Auction House and automatically buy items specified by the CoflNet websocket.
 The client is built to connect to a backend server, enabling reporting and control via a Discord bot.
 It includes a CLI for configuration and a Linux service to maintain continuous operation.

 ## Credits